-//By Pat Hamilton, MA, LMFT & Merrissa Hughes, M.Ed.
+By: Patricia R. Hamilton, MS, LMFT & Merrissa Hughes, M.Ed.

 This time of year, many set weight loss goals, start up new organizational systems, or vow to begin a healthy habit.
 However, often these resolutions quickly fall by the wayside.
 That’s because many times a new habit is created in isolation instead of being integrated into a holistic system of wellness.
 For lasting change, the mind, body, and spirit cannot be considered in isolation.
 A key to balancing the ongoing changes of life and having new habits flourish is creating a plan of personal wellness.
 So often, the adjustments needed for wellness are small.
 Learning to see life through a different lens, listening with a more empathetic ear, making a space for acceptance and forgiveness, patience with the process, gaining new perspective...
 These are the quiet, subtle changes that can lead to profound shifts and peace of mind.
 Ironically, wellness may be illusive because we are charging through life, reacting, exhausted, stressed out, and wildly over-subscribed in our desperate search for balance and personal satisfaction.

 As a society, we are obsessed with change, convinced that if we are not happy, perfect, and at the top of our game, it is surely evidence of failure, or worse, mediocrity.
 While it is true that stagnation can lead to dysfunction, perhaps it is our frantic race to nowhere that is truly the culprit and robbing us of our very humanity.